jzillmann/pdf-to-markdown/examples/Adventures-Of-Sherlock-Holmes.md

 I should not dream of doing so were it not absolutely certain that I should be able in four days to reclaim it.
 It is a pure matter of form.
 Is the security sufficient?’
 “ ‘Ample.’

-### ADVENTURE XI.
-THE ADVENTURE OF THE BERYL CORONET 167

 “ ‘You understand, Mr. Holder, that I am giving you a strong proof of the con- fidence which I have in you, founded upon all that I have heard of you.
 I rely